 - Claim process and support quality

 We treat a clear, realistic warranty as a real part of value.
-Aggressive language with many loopholes counts against the score, even if the headline number looks impressive.
+Marketing language with broad loopholes counts against the score, even when the top-line promise looks strong.

 How we interpret 1–5